bala1802/LLM_From_Scratch/README.md

 ## Rotary Positional Embeddings (RoPE)

-What is a Rotary Positional Embeddings and how do they combine the best of Absolute Positional Embeddings & Relative Positional Embeddings.
+In this section, we'll explore the concept of Rotary Positional Embeddings and how they integrate the strengths of both Absolute Positional Embeddings and Relative Positional Embeddings.

-Why do we need Positional Embeddings in the first place?

-The reason is that, the Transformers models are invariant to order by default.
-So the Sentence like
+Rotary Positional Embeddings serve as a hybrid solution, capturing the advantages of both Absolute and Relative Positional Embeddings.
+Let's delve into a detailed understanding of this innovative approach:

+Let us undertand the neccesity of incorporating the Positional Embeddings int he Transformers,

+The reason we use Positional Embeddings is because Transformer models naturally don't consider the order of words in a sentence.
+For example, sentences like

 - The Man escaped from the Snake
 - The Snake escaped from the Man

-The above sentences have same representation, eventhough the semantic meaning is different.
-Or even anyother combination of words may also result in a different meaning.

-Because all of these tokens are basically fed into the Transformer as an unordered Set.
-If you want to preserve the order information, then you need to add in the Positional information somehow
+could end up with the same representation in a Transformer, even though they mean different things.

+This happens because Transformers treat all words as an unordered set.
+To keep track of the order of words and preserve their sequence, we introduce Positional Embeddings.
+These embeddings help the model understand and remember the position of each word in a sentence.

 ### Absolute Positional Embeddings